 Turkey’s Datca offers more stunning, secluded beaches than you could ever wish for, its unspoilt nature owing to the fact that for years it was only accessible by boat.
 It may now have a good road connecting it to the mainland but it has retained its undiscovered feel, making it perfect for romantic Mediterranean sailboat charters.
 Europe and Asia meet to form Turkey’s landmass, and you can see the influences of both West and East throughout this beautiful country.
 Bodrum has a distinctive Aegean character, noticeable in its picture postcard whitewashed houses with a bright-blue trim, whilst its medieval castle gives a glimpse of old Turkey.
 Göcek is a sailor’s paradise – this bustling little town is the perfect place to arrive after a night sail, offering some of the best Turkish breakfast around.

 Temperatures in the peak season of July/August reach an average of 33°C/91.4°F – which makes for perfect weather for relaxing under the shade of a palm tree or taking advantage of the amazing hiking trails offered in this region.

 Our Mediterranean sailing charter in Turkey generally cruise the Datca coast between Bodrum and Göcek.

 Learn more about how to charter a yacht with Oyster.
-Discover Oyster luxury sailing yachts for charter in the East Mediterranean or contact Oyster Charter Manager, Molly Marston to begin planning your trip.
+Discover Oyster luxury sailing yachts for charter in the East Mediterranean or contact Oyster Charter Manager, Fiona McCarthy to begin planning your trip.